nikesh-r/LinkedIn-Home-Page/README.md

 # LinkedIn-Homepage
-Creating LinkedIn Home Page with mobile-first design layout using only html-css.
+Creating LinkedIn Home Page with responsive mobile-first design layout using only html-css and javascript.
+It also contains a collapsing sidebar for mobile view.

 ## Screenshots